Krishnan-Aravind/Krishnan-Aravind.github.io/_news/announcement_6.md

 related_posts: false
 ---

-[Not all Data are Unlearned Equally](https://arxiv.org/abs/2504.05058) has been accepted to [COLM 2025](https://colmweb.org/).
+[Not all Data are Unlearned Equally](https://arxiv.org/abs/2504.05058) has been accepted at [COLM 2025](https://colmweb.org/).
 Montréal, me revoilà\!🍁